20 Photography Angles To Unleash Your creativity

 7. Bird’s-eye View Photography Angle

-The term “bird’s eye view” refers to a photograph taken from a high vantage point and is used to describe this sort of photograph.
+The term “bird’s eye view” or flat lay refers to a photograph taken from a high vantage point and is used to describe this sort of photograph.

 As its name implies, it provides a viewpoint comparable to that experienced by birds while flying.
 Using this camera viewpoint, we may enhance the scale and movement of the scene.